Fort Pitt Block House

-Construction
+History

 The Block House was constructed in 1764 as a defensive military redoubt.
 Henry Bouquet initiated the construction of a small number of redoubts around the outer walls of the fort as a way to reinforce its defense, of which only the Fort Pitt Block House survives.

-History

-When Fort Pitt was demolished in 1792, the Block House was left untouched because it was already in use as a residence.
 The structure had been converted into a private house in 1785 by Isaac Craig.
+When Fort Pitt was demolished in 1792, the Block House was left untouched because it was in use as a residence.

 In 1894, philanthropist Mary Schenley presented the deed to the Block House to the Daughters of the American Revolution (DAR).
 She did this specifically so that the structure might be preserved for future generations:You are to preserve and keep this relic of a bygone past, and to gather and preserve all obtainable history and tradition in regard to it, and you are to beautify and adorn it and to make it the receptacle of relics bearing on the Colonial and Revolutionary periods of its existence....I will therefore...leave the ladies of your Society, who have the history of western Pennsylvania at their finger ends, to tell the story of the chivalrous Frenchmen, cruel, crafty Indians, courageous British, and intrepid Colonists.
 It is fitting that this old landmark, rich in historic associations of more than a century ago, should fall into the hands of those who by birth, tradition, and sentiment are particularly fitted to receive and preserve it and perpetuate the memories of the days when it was occupied by the French and their Indian allies, and afterwards by the British and Colonial troops.

 (However, the French had already abandoned control of the area when the blockhouse was built in 1764.)

 Industrialist Henry Clay Frick purchased all of the land surrounding the Block House in 1902, shortly before Schenley's death.
 He offered the DAR $25,000 to move the Block House to Schenley Park; however, the DAR refused.
 Following lengthy litigation, the Supreme Court of Pennsylvania ruled in favor of the DAR and the Block House, enabling its continued preservation.